homopolymer/PyroTools/README.md

 - StrainCall

   A method for reconstructing local strain sequences from metagenomic sequencing data.
 It is ultra-fast, and accurate in both the estimation of compositional abundances and the reconstruction of strain sequences.
+It works for both shotgun and amplicon sequencing data.

   [2] Zeng F, Chen T. (2015) StrainCall: a fast method for reconstructing strain sequences from metagenomic sequencing data.
 Submitted.